priyanXshu/pinterest_clone/README.md

   - MongoDB database integration for efficient and scalable data storage.
   - Mongoose models for structured data representation.

+- **Development Tools:**
+  - **Nodemon:** A utility that monitors for changes in your source code and automatically restarts your server.
+  - **Flash:** A simple middleware for flashing messages to inform users about the status of their actions.
+  - **Multer:** A middleware for handling multipart/form-data, used for uploading files (e.g., profile pictures).

 ## Technologies Used

 - **Node.js:** A JavaScript runtime for server-side development.